Certified Flight Instructor Certificate

 Aeronautical Decision Making

-Before beginning flight training, it is highly recommended that CFI applicants study for and pass the two required FAA Knowledge Exams.
+Before beginning flight training, it is highly recommended that Flight Instructor applicants study for and pass the two required FAA Knowledge Exams.
 These two tests, Flight Instructor Airplane, and Fundementals of Instructing, cover the basic knowledge needed to be a safe and effective instructor.
 This exam can be taken at VFA’s onsite FAA Certified Testing Center.

 Flight training begins with transitioning to flying from the right seat of the aircraft.
 Once familiar with operating the aircraft from the right seat, training will focus on not only perfecting the required maneuvers, but also ensuring you can effectively teach these maneuvers to new students.

 How old do I have to be to get my Flight Instructor Certificate?